12. GitHub and VSCode

 git remote add origin https://github.com/mygithubname/myrepo.git

-git branch -M master
+git branch -M main

-git push -u origin master
+git push -u origin main

 12.6.
-VSCode GitHub updates
+VSCode GitHub updates

 • Click on the source control icon on the left sidebar